-The Parks and Wildlife Service will implement a new park pass system for our national parks in May 2020.
+The Parks and Wildlife Service will implement a new park pass system for our national parks from 1 September 2020.

 Our national parks are for people to enjoy.
 Tasmania has spectacular natural and cultural values and people from all over the world want to experience that with us.

 Every year national parks make a positive contribution to the Tasmanian economy, especially in our regions.
 Of the 1.3 million visitors coming to Tasmania from interstate and overseas in 2018, some 537 100 (or 41 per cent) said they went to a national park.

 Our national parks are the main reason people visit Tasmania.
 Research tells us that the ‘core appeals’ (i.e. key appealing aspects) of Tasmania, include wilderness and nature; heritage and history; pristine and untouched scenery; and wildlife.
 Our natural areas support well over 200 nature based tourism operators.